trains-worldexpresses.com

 The Fraser River seen from the British Columbia Railway

 The standard-gauge Alaska Railroad Seward - Anchorage - Fairbanks was completed in 1923.
-During season there are running yellow/dark-blue tourist trains, then equipped with stainless second-hand full-length dome cars.
-They are running for Westours, from 1971 a subsidiary of Holland America Line, conveying cruise passengers.
-A new Wilderness Express with bi-level cars is used by Royal Caribbean International cruise passengers.
+During season there are running yellow/dark-blue tourist trains.
+Then stainless second-hand full-length dome cars were introduced, running for Westours, from 1971 a subsidiary of Holland America Line, conveying cruise passengers.
+Under the label Wilderness Express, rebuilt bi-level cars were added for Royal Caribbean International cruise passengers.
 The nice GM/EMD F diesels however have gone.

 Alaska Railroad Express with F7 and two B diesel units on Hurricane Gulch Bridge, mile post 284.2, the Alaska Range in the background (Alaska Railroad)